-1 Department of Electronics, Technological Educational Institute (T.E.I.) of Crete - Chania Branch, Romanou 3, Chalepa, 73133 Chania, Crete, GREECE
+1 Department of Electronics, Technological Educational Institute (T.E.I.) of Crete - Chania Branch, Romanou 3, Chalepa, 73133 Chania, Crete, GREECE ekokkinos@chania.teicrete.gr

 Abstract: In this work, a tool was developed for the post processing analysis of the drive test measurement files.
 This tool collects all the necessary information from measurement files and organizes this information to a data base.
 The tool plots of the Received Signal Code Power (RSCP) measurements on the map along the route of the car, using a color code.
 The RSCP measurement can be either the RSCP of the best server or the RSCP of a certain Cell.
 Moreover, a very important plot is also available, the plot which shows where are the interference measurement samples on the map.
+Finally, an investigation of the EcNo and RSCP values exactly before drop call was done using a large list of measurement files, in order to optimise operator's parameters of the handover algorithm.